bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 Intuitively, we are shifting our model predictions in small steps towards directions which improve the overall performance of our model.

+## XGBoost

+XGBoost is a flavour of gradient boosting machines.